 When you login to the cluster via SSH, you are automatically placed in your home-directory.
 This area is shared across all compute nodes in the cluster, and is mounted in the same place on every compute.
 Data copied to the cluster or created in your home-directory on the login node is also accessible from all compute nodes.

 Becoming the root user¶

-Most cluster operations, including starting applications and running jobs, should be performed as the user created when the Flight Compute cluster was launched from AWS Marketplace.
+Most cluster operations, including starting applications and running jobs, should be performed as the user created when the Flight Compute cluster was launched from the launch template.
 However - for some privileged operations, users may need to change to being the root user.
 Users can prefix any command they want to run as the root user with the

 sudo command; e.g.